zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Kindo asked Nookie a good question, whether the boo ks that he owns that are out-of-print are available for an e-reader, are ava ilable in electronic format, or as he says, a “digital format.”
 Nookie says, “Well, I' m not sure.”
 Kindo says, “Until I can” – meaning until I am able to read all of my ol d books on an e-book reader” – I'll stick to” – or I will stay with – “my low-tech  books.”
 “Low (low) – tech (tech)” is a term referring to “low technology” – technology t hat is very old, that is very simple, that has, perhaps been around for a long ti me.
 If you think of books, paper books, as a type of technology, then we’re ta lking about “low-tech,” something that doesn't require electronics or compu ters or anything like that.
 The opposite of low-tech would be “hi-tech.”
 “Hi-tech” would be the most sophisticated, advanced computers and other electro nic equipment that are now available.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialog]